 \subsection{Overview of NEO Science}

 By definition, a near-Earth Object (NEO) is any object with its perihelion q$\leq$1.3 AU and its aphelion Q$\geq$0.983 AU.
 Possibilities include an asteroid or a comet.
 NEOs may deliver information about the primordial materials of the Solar System, though a more realistic reason to construct a catalog of them as complete as possible is their potentially damaging impacts onto the Earth.
 Ever since the early stage of its formation, Planet Earth has been subject to NEO impacts.
-An exhaustive geologic consensus has revealed that the Cretaceous-Tertiary extinction was caused by the impact of a large asteroid or comet 65 million years ago \cite{Alvarez1980}.
-In July, 1994, the widely observed impacts into Jupiter of the fragments of Comet Shoemaker-Levy 9 released energy equivalent to millions of megatons of TNT and generated fireballs and dark clouds on Jupiter as large as the Earth.
+An exhaustive geological consensus has revealed that Cretaceous-Tertiary extinction was caused by the impact of a large asteroid or comet 65 million years ago \cite{Alvarez1980}.
+In July 1994, the widely observed impacts into Jupiter of the fragments of Comet Shoemaker-Levy 9 released energy equivalent to millions of megatons of TNT and generated fireballs and dark clouds on Jupiter as large as Earth.
 In view of the realistic threat of impacts, NEO surveys were commissioned in the late 1990s (e.g. LINEAR, NEAT, Spacewartch, CSS, Pan-STARRs \cite{Denneau2013, Magnier2020}, ATLAS, CNEOST).
-Knowledge on the NEO population has been accumulating for three decades, and more than 95\% of kilometer-class NEOs have been cataloged hitherto.
-The goal of the Large Synoptic Survey Telescope, NEOCam and other next-generation sky surveys is to catalog NEOs of relatively small sizes.
+Knowledge on the NEO population has been accumulating for three decades, and more than 95\% of kilometer-class NEOs have been cataloged so far.
+The goal of LSST, NEOCam, and other next-generation sky surveys is to catalog NEOs of relatively small sizes.

 Sky surveys using ground-based optical telescopes are the most efficient and systematic approach to capture NEOs.
-In the next decade, LSST is poised to monitor NEOs on the southern hemisphere, while WFST on the northern hemisphere will contribute a comprehensive catalog of NEOs at an advantage of its wide FoV.
-WFST will manifest itself by its capability of detecting small and faint (r=22.5 mag with 30-second exposure time) objects, and its 6.5 deg$^2$ FoV that will enable frequently repeated mapping of a significant fraction of the sky to search for NEOs, and its high resolution ($0.33^{\prime\prime}$/pix) to optimize the orbital accuracy of faint NEOs.
+In the next decade, LSST is poised to monitor NEOs on the southern hemisphere, whereas WFST on the northern hemisphere will contribute a comprehensive catalog of NEOs at an advantage of its wide FoV.
+WFST will manifest itself through its ability to detect small and faint objects (r = 22.5 mag with 30-second exposure time), and its 6.5 deg$^2$ FoV that will enable frequently repeated mapping of a significant fraction of the sky to search for NEOs, and its high resolution ($0.33^{\prime\prime}$/pix) to optimize the orbital accuracy of faint NEOs.
 Granvik's model \cite{Granvik2018} predicts that thousands of near-Earth asteroids are readily observable by WFST every night (see: Figure \ref{Fig:NEO1}).